chris-moreton/rivalchess-queue-sender/README.md

 Rival Chess Generator
 =====================

-Console application to generate matches between engines.
-Matches are placed on a queue, to be picked up by a client that can play the match and report the result.
+Rest API to generate match requests and place them on a queue.